-The Drama department is made up of 3 dedicated and enthusiastic teachers.
+The Drama department is made up of 4 dedicated and enthusiastic teachers.
 The Head of Department leads the department.
 All teachers in the department follow up-to-date and detailed schemes of work.
-The success of the department continues to grow as 100% of students achieved A*–D* in their BTEC Certificates (equivalent to 1 GCSE A*-C) in 2014, 100% for the second consecutive year.
+The success of the department continues to grow as 100% of students achieved a level 2 qualification in August 2018, with 75% achieving a Distinction*.

 Key Stage 3

 Students in Years 8 & 9 receive two 60 minute lessons per fortnight.
-All year groups receive homework every other lesson, as is the policy at Whitcliffe.
+Students in Year 8 extend their studies through the Drama Knowledge Organiser and Year 9 students receive homework every other lesson, as is the policy at Whitcliffe.
 Students are taught in mixed set groups and progress is tracked and monitored by the department to provide additional support and intervention.
 Students complete a baseline assessment on first taking drama and will receive three formal assessments a year.

 Key Stage 4